-The subject of a Return Policies is a great question and a huge topic.
+The subject of Return Policies is a great question and a huge topic.
 To break this down into manageable portions, I am going to make several entries in this blog on the topic over the next few days.
-There are many situations in which an artist may need a Return Policy including retail purchase, online retail selling, open studio situations, craft shows and for whole sale accounts.
+There are many situations in which an artist may need a Return Policy including retail purchase, online retail selling, open studio situations, craft shows, and wholesale accounts.
 Flexible Return Policies by large stores have led the consumers to assume that all retailers are equally flexible but for the small retailer, such as an artist, offering complete credit for Returns can be problematic.

 Personally, I never even thought about the concept of Return Policies until relatively recently since I only sold work through galleries.
 In those situations, the Return Policy is determined by the gallery and represents the relationship the gallery has with the client.
 It is rarely an issue discussed between the artist and the gallery.

-I have included some of this information below.
-Look on line for the law on Return Policies in whatever state or country you live in.
+I have included some of this information on Return Policies below.
+Look online for the law on Return Policies in whatever state or country you live in.
 The most important premise of a Return Policy is that it is clear and available to the consumer at (or before) the point of purchase.
-You can have ANY Return Policy you want as long as the customer know what your Return Policy is before they buy.
+You can have ANY Return Policy you want as long as the customer knows what your Return Policy is before they buy.